LEEYJ1021/opssat-ad-detection-causal/README.md

 | Pooled AUROC (onset-vs-placebo, complete-case n=3,991) | level 0.438, diff 0.900, diff² 0.917 |
 | Stratified-by-channel AUROC (Simpson-distortion check) | level 0.434, diff 0.908, diff² 0.937 — close to pooled, no material distortion |

+*Row-count note.* Two different row counts refer to the de-duplicated placebo design and should not be confused: **3,951** is the number of placebo-pool rows after de-duplicating the raw pool of 4,980 (a 20.7% duplication rate), whereas **3,991** is the number of complete-case *analysis* rows after merging with the anomalous events and dropping rows with non-finite `level`/`diff`/`diff²` values.
+Likewise, **178** is the number of scoreable anomalous segments (§3.1), whereas **168** is the number of anomalous events in the complete-case analysis dataset; the ten-segment difference is attributed to the complete-case requirement (non-finite effect values dropped), and the count should be checked against the saved analysis file when regenerating this table.

 **Reading this table.** The exact match rules out a class of silent pipeline bugs.
 The retention row shows that the three channels with the strongest `diff`/`diff²` signature (the magnetometers) also have the lowest retention (27.6–32.1%, versus 60–100% for the photodiodes), so the instrument-type pattern reported in §3.7 is aliased with detector selectivity as well as sensor physics — this is now stated explicitly rather than only in the boundary conditions.

 ### 11.3 Cluster-robust AUROC: the load-bearing statistic